cmu-sei/juneberry/docs/tutorial.md

 The next step is to evaluate a test set against the trained model and see how well the model performs.
 Evaluation require a trained model, like the one from step 3, and a dataset config describing the evaluation dataset.
-As with the other commands, the evaluation script requires workspace and data roots to be set either `-w`/`-d` switches or the environment variables.
+As with the other commands, the evaluation script requires workspace and data roots to be set either `-w`/`-d` switches or via environment variables.

 This example command demonstrates how to test the model trained in the previous step on a new dataset it has not seen before.
 The workspace root and data root are not shown in this command: